DP16978 "Cooperation externalities": Supranational supervision and regulatory arbitrage

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=16978|

-Using data on 113 banking groups, spanning 116 host and 40 home countries, we find that cross-border banks increase lending in a foreign subsidiary when the degree to which their other (foreign) subsidiaries are covered by supervisory cooperation agreements increases.
-This increase is funded by debt and does not improve profitability, suggesting higher risk-taking.
-The increase is stronger when supervisory oversight and market discipline in the subsidiary country are weak.
-Our results are confirmed by syndicated loan data and suggest that supervisory cooperation agreements have negative externalities on third countries, undermining overall effectiveness, and a need to "cooperate on cooperation".
+Does supervisory cooperation among countries lead to risk-shifting within a banking group?
+Using hand-collected data on supervisory cooperation and 113 banking groups, we find that banking groups increase lending in a foreign subsidiary when the degree to which their other (foreign) subsidiaries are covered by cooperation agreements increases.
+The increase in lending is funded by debt and reduces profitability, suggesting higher risk-taking in the subsidiary.
+We show that the magnitude of the lending effect is higher when supervisory oversight and market discipline in the subsidiary country are weak relative to the other countries a bank group is operating in.
+Taken together, our results indicate that supervisory cooperation agreements have negative externalities on third countries, undermining their overall effectiveness and suggesting a need to "cooperate on cooperation".